eva-butler/Notes/Intermediate_Machine_Learning.md

 Step 3: definre a pipeline that bundles the preprocessing and modeling steps

-With the pipeline, we preprocess the training data and fit the model in a single line of code.
+"With the pipeline, we preprocess the training data and fit the model in a single line of code.
 (In contrast, without a pipeline, we have to do imputation, one-hot encoding, and model training in separate steps.
 This becomes especially messy if we have to deal with both numerical and categorical variables!)
 With the pipeline, we supply the unprocessed features in X_valid to the predict() command, and the pipeline automatically preprocesses the features before generating predictions.
-(However, without a pipeline, we have to remember to preprocess the validation data before making predictions.)
+(However, without a pipeline, we have to remember to preprocess the validation data before making predictions.)"

     from sklearn.metrics import mean_absolute_error